learninginnovators/learninginnovators.org/src/content/docs/docs/ontrack/unit-admin/00-unit-details.md

 If you unselect this option, students and tutors will not see the unit in their OnTrack dashboard, even if enrolled.

 A unit in OnTrack will be visible to students as soon as they are enrolled in it.
 To confirm who is enrolled go to "Students" tab.
-The system automatically enrols students from Calista, starting on day 2 week 0.
+The system automatically enrols students from Callista, starting on day 2 week 0.

 A unit in OnTrack will be visible to tutors the moment you add them under the "Staff" tab.